Harvard Research on Memory Loss (Part 1)

 _______________________________________________________________

-The real enemy is a silent toxin that builds up inside your brain, breaking down the connections between your brain cells — leaving you lost in a fog of confusion and forgetting even the simplest names.
+The real enemy is a silent toxin building inside your brain, breaking the connections between neurons — leaving a fog of confusion and amnesia.

 Over 80% of people over 55 already have dangerous levels of this toxin circulating without knowing it.

-A combination of a healthy lifestyle and a cognitive health supplement can keep our mind sharp and help recapture the focus, concentration, and mental clarity we had years ago.
+A combination of a healthy lifestyle and a cognitive health supplement can keep our mind sharp and help recapture the focus, concentration, and mental clarity of years ago.

 The brain’s chemistry and the structural integrity of the neurons’ wiring deteriorate with aging.
-It might take some time for the brain to forge a path to where the memory is stored.
+It might take time for the brain to forge a path to where the memory is stored.
 Most “memory loss” in seniors slows performance.
-They can still learn, retain, and recall plenty of information, but it might take you longer than when they were younger.
+They can learn, retain, and recall information, but it might take longer than at younger ages.

 Some forms of memory loss are caused by head trauma, including brain injuries.
-Memory loss can be part of a primary brain disease, but can also result from from depression, thyroid malfunction, stress, fatigue, sleep deprivation and and even vitamin deficiencies.
-We can improve memory with appropriate treatment.
+Primary brain diseases can cause memory loss, but can also result from from depression, thyroid malfunction, stress, fatigue, sleep deprivation and vitamin deficiencies.
+Memory can improve with appropriate treatment.

 _______________________________________________________________